 Transition

-In each session, bonding activities are designed so the horse looks to the participant for guidance and a sense of safety.
-This shifts the focus away from stress and onto the present moment.
+In each session, bonding activities are designed so the horse looks to the participant for guidance & a sense of safety.
+This shifts the focus away from stress, and onto the present moment.
 Participants build trust & connection through subtle, nonverbal communication rooted in patience & consistency.
 That relationship helps regulate emotions & encourages confidence, often leading to faster recovery or better adaptation to conditions like Post-Traumatic Stress Disorder.

 Together, the horse & participant work on relaxation, memory, patience, confidence, physical wellness, and focus.
 These skills extend far beyond the arena and into daily life.